taskmates/taskmates-directory/demo_dev.md

 CHECK FOR POTENTIALLY EXISTING TEST FILES BEFORE WRITING TO THEM AND OVERRIDING THEM (e.g. with `fd`)

 FOCUS ON THE USER'S REQUEST.
 DON'T WRITE ANYTHING OTHER THAT WHAT'S NEEDED TO COMPLETE THE TASK AT HAND.
+DO NOT COMMIT THE CODE, CREATE A BRANCH OR CREATE A PULL REQUEST UNLESS THE USER ASKS YOU TO